About Quality Score

 Important: Your Quality Score is not used at auction time to determine Ad Rank.

 Ad Rank is calculated in the instant someone does a search that triggers your ad to compete in an auction.
-For Ad Rank, we take into account real-time signals such as the query and user context (e.g. type of device, language preference, location, time of day) to calculate more precise measurements of expected CTR, ad relevance, and landing page experience.
+For Ad Rank, we take into account real-time signals such as the query and user context (Ex: type of device, language preference, location, time of day, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes) to calculate more precise measurements of expected CTR, ad relevance, and landing page experience.
 Quality Score, on the other hand, is a more general estimate based on your average past performance.
 It also differs from Ad Rank in that it’s keyword-based.

 A high-quality ad in action

 Here’s an example of a good user experience based on an ad that is high quality and relevant.
 Let's say that you own a website that specializes in socks, and Sam, a customer, is looking for striped socks.
 Here’s how your ad (and high Quality Score keywords) connects Sam with what he wants.

 - When Sam searches Google for “men’s striped socks,” he sees your ad.
 (Your ad has “[striped socks]” as a keyword.)

 - Sam clicks the ad and lands right on your website’s “striped men’s socks” page.
 The page loads quickly and is easy for Sam to use.

 - Sam buys several pairs of striped socks.

 That's what we consider a great user experience.
 Beyond a potentially higher Quality Score in most cases, relevant ads tend to earn more clicks, appear in a higher position, and bring you the most success.